alex-vinnik-sp/movie-recos/README.md

 ## How It Works

-1. **React Agent**: Uses LangGraph's state machine with OpenAI to orchestrate tool calls
+1. **React Agent**: Uses LangGraph's state machine with AWS Bedrock (Claude 3 Haiku) to orchestrate tool calls
    - Built as a cyclic graph with agent and tool nodes
    - Agent decides which tools to call based on the user's query
    - Tools execute and return results to the agent